tcalegario/Easy-ETo/README.md

 # About

+Easy Reference Evapotranspiration (Easy-ETo) is a ShinyApp used to compute reference evapotranspiration (ETo).
+ETo is computed according to three methods:
+    * PM = Penman-Monteith (Allen et al. 1998);
+    * HS = Hargreaves-Samani (Hargreaves and Samani, 1982); and,
+    * PT = Priestley-Taylor (Priestley and Taylor, 1972).
+PM-ETo is used as reference to compare to HS-ETo and PT-ETo.

-Easy Reference Evapotranspiration (Easy-ETo) is a ShinyApp used to compute reference evapotranspiration.
-This tutorial is on how to use the Easy-ETo app online or with R.
+This tutorial is on how to run the Easy-ETo app online or with R.

 # Release History